igalic/blag/contents/articles/opensource-burnout/index.md

 First, I could set my own price.
 But more importantly, I am now only getting paid for things I'm actually doing.
 There's no need to be present 40 hours a week.
-When I'm unproductivly staring at the screen, I'm not billing my clients, and that is strangely liberating.[<a id="ref_6" href="#fn_6">6</a>]
+When I'm unproductively staring at the screen, I'm not billing my clients, and that is strangely liberating.[<a id="ref_6" href="#fn_6">6</a>]

-And, as I have recently discovered, that also means, that when projects are piling up, developers ~getting sick~, management being conspicuously vague or absent, I can simply remove myself for a week.
+And, as I have recently discovered that, when projects are piling up, developers ~getting sick~, management being conspicuously vague or absent, I can simply remove myself for a week.

 I used to be proud of being able to work in a stressful environment.
 Now I'm just really happy when I can work in one that's not toxic.

+Which leads us right into the topic of Open Source.

 # A Letter from a Hobbyist